akshayGudhate/subscription-limit/README.md

 ## TODO's
 - Need to hash the `APIKey` and then store it in the DB for security purposes.
 - Need to implement the `isAdmin` check using middleware for Authorization purposes.
+- We can add more features like..
+Payments, Subscriptions, and Notifications.
 - Add more routes for the dashboard and organization to enrich the experience.
 - Need to add test cases for the whole project.